‘Not our fight’: President-elect Trump distances US from Syria’s conflict

 But the boundaries of the conflict shifted dramatically on November 27, when opposition fighters led by the group Hayat Tahrir al-Sham (HTS) made a push from their northwestern stronghold of Idlib.

-After reclaiming Aleppo in a lightning offensive, the opposition forces swept southward, encircling and capturing a string of government-held cities including Hama, Homs and Deraa.
-By Saturday, they had reached the capital, Damascus.
+After reclaiming Aleppo in a lightning offensive, the opposition forces swept southward, capturing a string of government-held cities including Hama and Deraa and encircling other areas like Homs.
+By Saturday, they were kilometres from the capital, Damascus.

 Trump, a Republican, noted the rapidly changing nature of the conflict in his Saturday post, calling the opposition offensive “unprecedented”.
 He predicted a “big move toward taking out Assad”.